mindspore-lab/mindocr/configs/rec/crnn/README.md

 **Notes:**
 - You can include the space character by setting the parameter `use_space_char` in configuration yaml to True.
 - Remember to check the value of `dataset->transform_pipeline->RecCTCLabelEncode->lower` in the configuration yaml.
 Set it to False if you prefer case-sensitive encoding.

+## 5. Multi-language Training

+Currently, the multi-lingual CRNN supported by MindOCR are:

 ## References